Edmonton Parks and Trails: 160 km of River Valley and 50+ Off-Leash Areas

 - Hudson Spray Park (north)

-Five outdoor pools open late June through Labour Day.
+Five outdoor pools open from late June through Labour Day.

 Edmonton Valley Zoo